 Last spring I was the athlete who survived the 5K and 1500 on a foundation of sprinting and guts rather than any mega base or fitness, but banking on this background for a 12-mile race climbing up to 13,000 feet felt about as awful as you can imagine.
 My speed allowed me to go out at a fast pace with the lead women without much thought, but this pacing error, relative to my current fitness, caught up with me and cost me dearly.

-When I finally got to the 300 feet of vertical goat path up to the summit, littered with scree, loose boulders and steep pitches, I started to have fun again.
+When I finally got to the 300-vertical-foot goat path to the summit, littered with scree, loose boulders, and steep pitches, I started to have fun again.
 To smile.
 Maybe the lack of oxygen got to my head, but once I really started to feel like I was on a mountain a new mentality took over.
-THIS is why I made the switch from blazing 12.5 laps around the track to racing in the mountains.
-I want to be challenged in the most beautiful, treacherous and ever-changing setting imaginable.
+This is why I made the switch from blazing 12.5 laps around the track to racing in the mountains.
+I want to be challenged in the most beautiful, treacherous, and ever-changing setting imaginable.